valencia21/valencia21.github.io/_posts/2020-11-15-where-i-donate-and-why.markdown

 ### Late-2019 onwards

-I have made several donations to EA Funds; typically at a rate of 75% to the [Long-Term Future Fund](https://app.effectivealtruism.org/funds/far-future) and 25% to the [Effective Altruism Infrastructure Fund](https://app.effectivealtruism.org/funds/ea-community).
+I have made several donations to EA Funds, typically at a rate of 75% to the [Long-Term Future Fund](https://app.effectivealtruism.org/funds/far-future) and 25% to the [Effective Altruism Infrastructure Fund](https://app.effectivealtruism.org/funds/ea-community).

 I have also made smaller donations to [The Humane League](https://animalcharityevaluators.org/charity-review/the-humane-league/), which focuses on farm animal welfare, and the [Malaria Consortium](https://www.givewell.org/charities/malaria-consortium).